 No valid driver's license is a crime under Florida law, and it is classified as a 2nd degree misdemeanor.
 This type of misdemeanor can be punished with sixty days in prison and fine for up to $500.
 However, most cases do not receive a prison sentence, rather a permanent criminal record for the defendant.

 There are several key differences between what constitutes being charged with an invalid driver’s license and suspended license, as well as different consequences for each.
 In a no valid driver's license, the prosecution does not have to prove much just to show that there was no valid license issued at the time the defendant was driving.
-This is not difficult to do; they prosecution only needs to show a certified driving record from the agency responsible for issuing driver licenses.
+This is not difficult to do; the prosecution only needs to show a certified driving record from the agency responsible for issuing driver licenses.

-Another crucial aspect of a No Valid Driver's License charge and which distinguishes it from a suspended license charge is that this type of conviction is not used to classified a defendant as a "habitual traffic offender".
+Another crucial aspect of a No Valid Driver's License charge and which distinguishes it from a suspended license charge is that this type of conviction is not used to classify a defendant as a "habitual traffic offender".
 In a suspended/revoked license case, once a person has several convictions during a 5-year period, they lose their Florida license for 5 years which again is not linked to the No Valid Driver's License charge.

 A no valid driver's license conviction stays in your criminal record and could be harmful to you in the future.
 Many employers, colleges, insurance companies, and other entities and individuals may look at your criminal record and it could limit your opportunities in the future.
 Getting a good criminal attorney for your case could help you avoid some of these consequences.
 If you are facing a No Valid Driver's License charge in Miami and surrounding areas of South Florida, contact Gallardo Law Firm as soon as possible for a lawyer consultation.

 In the state of Florida it is a crime to drive with a revoked or suspended license.
 Whether the charge is a felony or misdemeanor it all depends on the reason for the license suspension and if there were repeated violations.
 Some of the reasons a license can be suspended can include: